itsobi/spotify-app/README.md

 `REACT_APP_CLIENT_ID = XXXXXXXXXXXXXXXXX`
 `REACT_APP_CLIENT_SECRET = XXXXXXXXXXXXXXXXX`

+- To get these credientials you must go to [My Dashboard](https://developer.spotify.com/dashboard/) Log in with your Spotify account.
+Click on "Create an app".
+Pick an "App name" and "App description" of your choice and mark the checkboxes.
+After creation, your "Client Id" will show and you can click on "Show client secret" to unhide your "Client secret".

 - To refer to these variables anywhere in the project: `process.env.REACT_APP_CLIENT_ID`, `process.env.REACT_APP_CLIENT_SECRET`

 ### `npm start`